PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 ## How to Start

-It is traditional for your first program in a new language to be [Hello, World](https://en.m.wikipedia.org/wiki/%22Hello,_World!%22_program).
-To start with that, we will create a new Rust project.
-You can do this by running the following command in your terminal anywhere you like:
+It's traditional for your first program in a new language to be [Hello, World](https://en.m.wikipedia.org/wiki/%22Hello,_World!%22_program).
+Let's start by creating a new Rust project.
+Run this command in your preferred directory:

 ```bash
 cargo new hello
 ```

-After that, navigate to the `hello/src` directory, and add `main.rs` (might already exist) and `lib.rs` files.
-We will add our code in these files.
-The `lib.rs` file is where you will write your core logic, and the `main.rs` file is where you will write simple code to run.
+Navigate to `hello/src` and create `main.rs` (if it doesn't exist) and `lib.rs`.
+We'll add our code to these files.
+The `lib.rs` contains your core logic, while `main.rs` handles program execution.

-You can copy the following code into `lib.rs`:
+Copy this code into `lib.rs`:

 ```rust
 pub fn greet() {